 She is genuinely interested in her students’ personalities and in developing each individual’s musical potential.
 She builds her students’ confidence and freedom of thought – essential for musical communication and interpretation, improvisation and composition.
 Through her inspirational, responsive and sympathetic approach she strongly encourages playing with feeling and understanding.

-The students are encouraged to attend concerts and recitals, art exhibitions and galleries as well as performances of opera, ballet, musicals and theaters in order to extend their musical and cultural horizons.
+The students are encouraged to attend concerts and recitals, art exhibitions and galleries as well as performances of opera, ballet, musicals and theatres in order to extend their musical and cultural horizons.

 It gives me enormous joy and pleasure to see my students progressing from preliminary stages to an imaginative and mature interpretation of the masters.
 I feel fortunate to have had such a fine classical musical education, and privileged to have the opportunity to pass on my knowledge and passion for such music to the new generation of young musicians in the UK.